-Scheme UK government-backed COVID Business Interruption Loan Scheme (CBILS) UK government-backed COVID Bounce Back Loan Scheme (BBL) UK government-backed COVID Large Business Interruption Loan Scheme (CLBILS) Bank of England (BofE) COVID Corporate Financing Facility (CCFF) UK government- backed "Future Fund" scheme for start-ups the borrower fails to repay the debt facility, the Government will instead pay the lender up to 80 per cent of the outstanding balance. cent) against the outstanding balance of a debt facility provided to eligible borrowers in the event of a failure to repay.
+Scheme UK government-backed COVID Business Interruption Loan Scheme (CBILS) UK government-backed COVID Bounce Back Loan Scheme (BBLS) UK government-backed COVID Large Business Interruption Loan Scheme (CLBILS) Bank of England (BofE) COVID Corporate Financing Facility (CCFF) UK government- backed "Future Fund" scheme for start-ups balance.
 Such facilities may include term loans, revolving credit facilities (including overdrafts) invoice finance and asset finance up to the value of £25 million for a business with a turnover from £45 million up to £250 million; or £50 million for a business with a turnover over £250 million.
-The BofE will be making such purchases between 10am and 11am daily.
-Any business which believes it is eligible will need to first make an application to the BofE (via their bank or a bank participating in the scheme). funding available alongside third party investor(s) on a matched basis; such funding must be used for working capital purposes only.
+BofE (via their bank or a bank participating in the scheme). capital purposes only.
 Who are the target firms, and what are the eligibility criteria?
-Debt facilities are only available to SMEs that: are UK-based in their business activity; have an annual turnover of up to £45 million (for firms that form part of a group,1 this should be calculated on a group basis taking into account the position in the 12 months It will be available to SME's that: are UK- based in their business activity; have not been negatively affected by COVID-19; and was not an 'undertaking in difficulty' on 31 December 2019.
-The following trades and organisations cannot apply: The borrower must: are UK-based in their business activity; have an annual turnover exceeding £45 million; not have received a facility under the CCFF; generate more than 50 per cent of its turnover from trading activity; The issuer (i.e. the business issuing commercial paper via their bank) must be making a "material contribution to the UK economy" Factors the BofE will take into account include whether the issuer: is a UK incorporated company (which includes UK companies with foreign-incorporated parents) with a genuine business in the UK; is a significant employer in the The borrower must: be an unlisted UK registered company; have raised in the past five years, at least £250,000 in aggregate from private third party investors in previous funding rounds; and have a substantive economic presence in the UK.
+Debt facilities are only available to SMEs that: • are UK-based in their business activity; • have an annual turnover of up to £45 million (for firms that form part of a group, 1 this should be calculated on a group basis taking into account the position in the 12 months preceding the application.
+More than one entity in the group can apply under CBILS provided the It will be available to SME's that: • are UK- based in their business activity and established by 1 March 2020; • have been adversely impacted by COVID-19; • is not currently using a government-backed COVID-19 scheme; and • was not an 'undertaking in difficulty' on 31 December 2019 and does not breach State aid restrictions; The borrower must: are UK-based in their business activity; have an annual turnover exceeding £45 million; not have received a facility under the CCFF; generate more than 50 per cent of its turnover from trading activity; self-certify that it has been adversely impacted by COVID-19; and The issuer (i.e. the business issuing commercial paper via their bank) must be making a "material contribution to the UK economy" Factors the BofE will take into account include whether the issuer: • is a UK incorporated company (which includes UK companies with foreign-incorporated parents) with a genuine business in the UK; • is a significant employer in the UK; • is headquartered in the UK; • generates significant revenue in the UK; be an unlisted UK registered company; have raised in the past five years, at least £250,000 in aggregate from private third party investors in previous funding rounds; and have a substantive economic presence in the UK.
+Note that if a company is a member of a group, only the ultimate parent company will be